 A Day in the Life of a Materialise Project Engineer

 4 min read

-After more than three years working in production planning at Materialise Poland, Paula moved to Materialise headquarters in Leuven this April to work as a Project Engineer for eyewear and she brought with her a contagious motivation and her love for 3D printing.
+After more than three years working in production planning at Materialise Poland, Paula moved to Materialise headquarters in Leuven to work as a project engineer for eyewear, and she brought with her a contagious motivation and her love for 3D printing.

-Having graduated in Management & Production Engineering and with a Masters in Mechanical Engineering, Paula discovered her interest for 3D printing already as a student, when she worked as a Patent Documentation Assistant at Wroclaw University.
+Having graduated in management and production engineering and with a master's in mechanical engineering, Paula discovered her interest in 3D printing as a student when she worked as a Patent Documentation Assistant at Wroclaw University.

-“I was attracted to 3D printing because it is still a young technology, so we often encounter new challenges, new problems to solve and I love to take part in finding solutions. ”
+“I was attracted to 3D printing because it is still a young technology, so we often encounter new challenges and new problems to solve, and I love to take part in finding solutions. ”

 — Paula Roman, Project Engineer